Prefabs are meant for exploratory work and one-shot looks at data.

 from within an input data file or in your ploticus config file.

-There are standard prefab parameters
+There's a set of standard prefab parameters

 data format, legends, and so on.
 There are also parameters that are